michelle-miller/conversation/logs_convo.md

 You can filter messages by *Search user statements*, *Intents*, *Entities*, and *Last* n *days*:

 *Search user statements* - Type a word in the search bar.
-This searches the users' inputs, but not your bot's replies.
+This searches the users' inputs, but not your application's replies.

 *Intents* - Select the drop-down menu and type an intent in the input field, or choose from the populated list.
 You can select more than one intent, which filters the results using any of the selected intents, including *Irrelevant*.